gitlabhq/gitlabhq/doc/ci/yaml/README.md

 cached between jobs.
 You can only use paths that are within the project workspace.

-**By default caching is enabled and shared between each pipelines and each jobs, starting from GitLab 9.0**
+**By default caching is enabled and shared between pipelines and jobs, starting from GitLab 9.0**

 If `cache` is defined outside the scope of jobs, it means it is set globally and all jobs will use that definition.